bitsofcotton/catg/README.md

 # Contexts
 There exists support vector machine and so on to categorize vector series.
-So this is another categorizer on vector series if origin point has important meaning (no kernel trick).
+So this is another categorizer on vector series.
 (I didn't searched well, so might be preceding results exist.)

 # How to use
     std::vector<SimpleVector<double> > in;